DeepBlueRobotics/training/docs/section-3/commands-subsystems.md

 ## Command-based programming

+Youtube has a really good [series](https://www.youtube.com/channel/UCmJAoN-yI6AJDv7JJ3372yg/videos) on programming using WPILIB.
+I highly recommend watching videos #1, 2, and 5.
+All the others are optionally and are more advanced, but feel free to look at them.
+Try implementing the code along with the video so you get a feel of things.

-FRC has [a pretty good write-up on command-based programming](https://docs.wpilib.org/en/latest/docs/software/commandbased/index.html), so we'll just read that.
+FRC also has [a pretty good write-up on command-based programming](https://docs.wpilib.org/en/latest/docs/software/commandbased/index.html).
+The video cover all the fundamentals, but the write-ups go into more detail.
 You do not need to read the sections on PID control and trapezoid profiles just yet (although I encourage you to read about these two topics if you are interested, especially PID control).
-This resource is crucial and will help you understand nearly everything about writing code for the robot.
+These resources are crucial and will help you understand nearly everything about writing code for the robot.

 Do not skip past this unless you understand how it works!

 ## Let's write some robot code!